Celebrating The Best Music – With An “E”!

-The iconic debut album cover…a sunrise over the desert, announces the arrival of The Eagles, and a debut album that included “Witchy Woman”, “Peaceful Easy Feeling” and of course “Take It Easy”.
+An iconic debut album cover…a sunrise over the desert, announced the arrival of The Eagles, and this debut album included “Witchy Woman”, “Peaceful Easy Feeling” and of course “Take It Easy”.

 It was their first big hit, written by Jackson Browne and Glenn Frey, and is still one of their signature songs.
-Here is their live 2013 performance in Chicago, with Glenn rocking out the lyrics…he is missed by all fans:
+Here is that iconic song, as fresh sounding today as ever:

-Did you know they got their start backing up Linda Ronstadt?
-Here’s how Linda remembers it:
+Did you know The Eagles got their start backing up Linda Ronstadt?
+Click here for the story of how Linda remembers that time:

 Time to fly across the pond and check in with a terrific British band with an “E”: